This HTML version of

 For the base case of this recursion, you could wait until the length of y is 1.
 In that case, DFT(y) = y.
 Or if the length of y is sufficiently small, you could compute its DFT by matrix multiplication, possibly using a precomputed matrix.

 Hint: I suggest you implement this algorithm incrementally by starting with a version that is not truly recursive.
-In Step 2, instead of making a recursive call, use dft, as defined in Section 7.7, or np.fft.fft.
+In Step 2, instead of making a recursive call, use dft, as defined by Section 7.7, or np.fft.fft.
 Get Step 3 working, and confirm that the results are consistent with the other implementations.
 Then add a base case and confirm that it works.
 Finally, replace Step 2 with recursive calls.

 One more hint: Remember that the DFT is periodic; you might find np.tile useful.